irods/irods_capability_storage_tiering/README.md

 The example above implements the default query.
 Note that the string `TIME_CHECK_STRING` is used in place of an actual time.
 This string will be replaced by the storage tiering framework with the appropriately computed time given the previous parameters.

-Any number queries may be attached in order provide a range of critiera by which data may be tiered, such as user applied metadata.
+Any number of queries may be attached in order provide a range of criteria by which data may be tiered, such as user applied metadata.
 To allow a user to archive their own data via metadata they may tag an object such as ```archive_object true```.
 The tier may then have a query added to support this.
 ```
 imeta set -R fast_resc irods::storage_tiering::query "SELECT DATA_NAME, COLL_NAME, DATA_RESC_ID WHERE META_DATA_ATTR_NAME = 'archive_object' AND META_DATA_ATTR_VALUE = 'yes' AND DATA_RESC_ID IN ('10068', '10069')"
 ```